Celebrating Disability Pride Month

 The landmark Americans with Disabilities Act (ADA), signed into law by President George H.W.
 Bush on July 26, 1990, prohibits discrimination based on abilities and protects the rights of individuals with disabilities in areas such as transportation and building accessibility.
 For Disability Pride Month, the Library offers a collection of books, films, and other resources that celebrate the rich array of stories and experiences of people living with disabilities.

-Reading Lists
+Lists

 Explore a range of titles that reflect the voices of those with disabilities – memoirs, historical accounts, fiction, young adult novels, and more.

-Events
+Past Events

 Blindness Community Changemakers: An Alphapointe Film Premiere and Conversation

-Former New York Gov. David Paterson, blind since childhood, is the subject of the first episode of Alphapointe’s Foresight, a video and podcast series that explores the past, present, and future of vision loss through discussions with changemakers in the blindness community.
+Former New York Gov. David Paterson, blind since childhood, was the subject of the first episode of Alphapointe’s Foresight, a video and podcast series that explored the past, present, and future of vision loss through discussions with changemakers in the blindness community.
+On July 22, 2022, the Library hosted a premiere screening of a portion of the series and a discussion about the challenges and successes of living with vision loss.

-About the Disabilty Pride Flag
+About the Disability Pride Flag

 Created by artist Ann Magill, the Disability Pride Flag first entered into the public domain in 2019.
 Magill's original design featured a lightning bolt motif and bright colors on a black background.
 But after receiving feedback from disability communities, she redesigned elements of the flag in 2021.
 Among the changes were more muted colors to reduce eye strain and allow those with some vision impairment to better distinguish between the colors and hues.
 The new flag incorporates elements symbolizing different aspects of the disability experience.